-Barnard College’s Environmental Science Department provides highly motivated young women with challenging and rewarding programs in Environmental Science, Environmental Biology, and Environmental Policy.
+Barnard College’s Environmental Science Department provides highly motivated young women with challenging and rewarding programs in Environmental Science, Environmental Biology, and Environmental Policy, now Environment and Sustainability.
 High academic standards, multidisciplinary courses, and training in methodologies such as field work, measurements, and data analysis, ready our students with the tools needed to think critically, evaluate and solve problems, and understand and communicate science to address the needs of society.
 Faculty members are nationally and internationally recognized scholars and educators, active in research and curriculum development.
 Courses are innovative, featuring multimedia and technologically advanced resources.
 The urban setting, the proximity to the Hudson River, and the numerous affiliations we maintain with Columbia University through Lamont‐Doherty Earth Observatory, the Earth Institute, and the School of Public Health, as well as Black Rock Forest, the American Museum of Natural History and other institutions, allow us to offer undergraduates unparalleled opportunities for student research and educational experiences.
 Upon successful completion of our program, our students are well prepared to continue their academic studies as graduate students or to pursue successful careers in a wide range of fields.

 Student Learning Outcomes

 We expect that students graduating with an environmental major will learn to:

 - recognize the history, structure, function, interactions, and trends of key environmental systems: climate, earth, life, socio‐political;

 - assemble a logical chain of reasoning ranging from observation to inference and action, not only to identify and characterize a problem, but also to find solutions:

 - design an independent scientific inquiry, from methods to interpretation;

 - locate, organize, analyze, integrate, synthesize, and evaluate complex information from multiple and disparate sources;